-Depending on your condition, a typical initial evaluation will last 60 to 90 minutes.
-Follow up appointments generally take 30-60 minutes.
+Depending on your condition, all appointments generally take 30-60 minutes.

 - Bring any medical assistive devices, such as a brace, splint or crutches.

 - Provide a valid photo identification (i.e. driver’s license, state ID or passport) as well as your insurance card.

 - Wear comfortable clothing that is easy to move around in and allows our clinicians access to your treatment areas.
 Gym attire and athletic shoes are preferred.

 - Check in with the front desk when you arrive.
 Please wait for instruction from our team to begin any activities.

 - Be prepared to schedule out follow up appointments based on your treatment plan of care.

 Although we try to keep paperwork to a minimum, some is required before we can begin your evaluation and treatment.
 You can complete your paperwork online or print and fill it out prior to your appointment.
 If neither of those options work for you, just arrive 15-30 minutes early to your first visit and we’ll get it done together.